-Holding that the previous appointment approach was elitist, Jackson introduced the patronage system, in which the executive could replace a predecessor's appointees with people on the basis of personal or party loyalty.
+Holding that the previous appointment approach was elitist, President Jackson introduced the patronage system, in which the executive replaced a predecessor's appointees on the basis of personal or party loyalty.
 This practice might seem to strengthen the executive.
 In practice, it had the opposite effect by preventing development of stable and effective administrative systems (Smith, 1942).
 During the spoils era Congress gained power.
 Government agencies became so disrespected that Congressional appropriations bills for the Interior Department could specify salary levels for muleskinners and laborers and budgets for hammers and nails.
-Land development in the West was chaotic (Bates, 1992), and uncontrolled exploitation of mineral-rich Western states followed the California gold-rush of 1849.
+Land development in the West was chaotic (Bates, 1992).